Nakajima quiver varieties in dimension four: Arrangements and resolutions

-Our second conjecture is motivated by observing that in each computed case, the number of chambers in the secondary arrangement of \(\root\) coincided with the size of its Namikawa Weyl group in Table 1.2.
-This forces \(\Hpln[\root]=\Hpln*[\root]\) and a unique resolution for the quiver variety as in \cref{rmk:coxarr}.
+Our second conjecture is motivated by observing that in each computed case, the number of chambers in the secondary arrangement of \(\root\) coincided with the size of its Namikawa Weyl group in \cref{tbl:quivvar}.
+This forces \(\Hpln[\root]=\Hpln*[\root]\) and a unique resolution for the quiver variety, following \cref{rmk:coxarr}.